Skip to Content

 Sonoma County Chipper Program Guidelines

-Click Link at Bottom of Page for Application Information and Access to the Application Portal
+Click Link at Bottom of Page for Reservation Information and Instructions.

 Read the guidelines below before creating your chipper pile.